mohc/solid-1/src/uk/co/mohc/solid/srp/README.md

 pump.
 Each class should have a single responsibility.
 Consider a petrol pump that is designed to shutoff when the car has reached 90% of it's max fuel capacity, if the Vehicle class takes on the re-fuel responsibility it would be unable to reflect the different characteristics of each petrol pump.

+## Exercise
+Refactor the classes in the violation folder so that each class only has one responsibility